IVA Plan: A Guide

 What is an IVA?

-It is a legal method you can use to comfortably pay your debt over a certain period of time.
-It gives you the flexibility and affordability to pay all your debts under one management.
-It is legal in the manner that it is approved and supported by courts of law.
+It is a legal method you can use to pay your debts back to your creditors over a certain period of time.
+It gives you the flexibility and affordability to pay all your debts under one management plan, using legal means in reducing your debts as it was passed by the UK government.

 To make your IVA a legal agreement, it has to be carried out by a qualified individual.
-This person is referred to as an insolvency practitioner.
-It could be an accountant or a lawyer.
-For the services, you will potentially need to pay a fee.
+This person is referred to as an Insolvency Practitioner (IP), which can be an accountant or a lawyer.

 Can anyone apply for an IVA?